JustAGhosT/home-lab-setup/README.md

 - Disable NAT Gateway when not in use to save costs
 - Check NAT Gateway status

+See the [NAT Gateway Configuration](docs/diagrams/nat-gateway-configuration.md) diagram for details.

 ### Monitoring & Alerting

 Keep track of your environment: